NVIDIA/NeMo-Framework-Launcher/README.md

 ##### 6.2.7.2.
 Setting Up LLaMA-2 Chat Checkpoints

-We offer support for both the 7B and 13B chat models.
-Both versions can be downloaded from [LLaVA's official GitHub repository](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md).
+We offer support for both the 7B and 13B LLaMA-2 chat models.
 Once you've downloaded the appropriate HuggingFace checkpoint, you'll need to extract and save it to your disk to prepare for pretraining.

 Before initiating pretraining, convert the LLaMA-2 checkpoints to NeMo's format: